rajan10kuwar/data-dashboard/README.md

-# Web Development Project 5 - *WeatherDash*
+# Web Development Project 6 - *WeatherDash*

 Submitted by: **Rajan Kuwar**

-This web app: **WeatherDash is a React-based dashboard that fetches and displays a 15-day weather forecast for a specified location (e.g., Raleigh, NC) using the WeatherBit API.
-It provides summary statistics, a searchable list of forecast days, and multiple filter options to explore the data interactively.**
+This web app: **WeatherDash is a React-based application that displays a 15-day weather forecast for Raleigh, NC, using the WeatherBit API.
+It features a dashboard with interactive filters, detailed views for each forecast day, and data visualizations to explore temperature and humidity trends, enhanced with a toggle mechanism for chart display.**

 Time spent: **8** hours spent in total